Tim Stützle

 Tim Stützle (surname alternately spelled Stuetzle; born 15 January 2002) is a German professional ice hockey centre for the Ottawa Senators of the National Hockey League (NHL).
-Rated one of the top prospects available for the 2020 NHL Entry Draft, he was selected third overall by the Ottawa Senators.
+Rated one of the top prospects available for the 2020 NHL entry draft, he was selected third overall by the Ottawa Senators.

 Playing career

 Stützle played junior hockey for the Krefelder EV 1981.
 He was the top scorer on his team for the 2015–16 season.
 In the 2017–18 season, Stützle transferred to Jungadler Mannheim, scoring 18 goals and 29 assists.

-Despite originally committing to play hockey at the University of New Hampshire, and being selected by the Seattle Thunderbirds in the 2019 CHL Import Draft, Stützle opted to remain in Germany, and signed a three-year contract with Adler Mannheim in June 2019.
+Despite originally committing to play hockey at the University of New Hampshire, and being selected by the Seattle Thunderbirds in the 2019 Canadian Hockey League (CHL) Import Draft, Stützle opted to remain in Germany, and signed a three-year contract with Adler Mannheim in June 2019.
 He made his professional debut at the age of 17 in the Champions Hockey League opening round on 30 August 2019 against the Vienna Capitals.
+He played in 52 games for Adler, scoring 7 goals and 34 points as the youngest player in the league.